woodrush/lambdalisp/README.md

 As mentioned in the [original Lazy K design proposal](https://tromp.github.io/cl/lazy-k.html), if [BF](https://en.wikipedia.org/wiki/Brainfuck) captures the distilled essence of imperative programming, Lazy K captures the distilled essence of functional programming.
+It might as well be the assembly language of functional programming.
 With the simple syntax and rules orchestrating a Turing-complete language, I find Lazy K to be a very beautiful language being one of my all-time favorites.